NCERT Solutions Class 8 Maths Chapter 10 – Free PDF Download

 3. Which are prisms among the following:

-(i) A nail: Not a polyhedron as it has a curved surface.
-This is not a prism.
+(i) A nail: It is not a prism.

 4. (i) How are prisms and cylinders alike?